Suspects wanted for stealing $11,000 from man outside of his Collingdale home

 Police have no suspects but clearly, the culprits had to have known he was coming home with a backpack full of money.

-"We're checking all angles, could be family, could be friends, could be a neighbor, could be anybody." said Chief Ken Felker.
+"We're checking all angles, could be family, could be friends, could be a neighbor, could be anybody," said Collingdale Police Chief Ken Felker.

 The victim's family is hoping neighbors may have seen something that could prove helpful to the investigation.

-"So if they can help us identify these two guys and keep us in prayers because we don't want this to happen again, we got kids around this neighborhood."
+"So if they can help us identify these two guys and keep us in prayers because we don't want this to happen again; we got kids around this neighborhood," said Amariatu.

-Police are asking neighbors to check their surveillance cameras for any video that shows any suspicious activity between 11:45 p.m.
-Tuesday night and 12:45 a.m.
-Wednesday morning that could be linked to this crime.
+Police are asking neighbors to check their surveillance cameras for any video that shows suspicious activity between 11:45 p.m.
+Tuesday and 12:45 a.m.
+Wednesday that could be linked to this crime.

 Suspects wanted for stealing $11,000 from man outside of his Collingdale home